Trade negotiations tend not to begin with two sides in agreement - otherwise there would be nothing to negotiate.

-Most importantly, its draft negotiating mandate says a future partnership must "ensure the application" in the UK of EU state-aid rules on subsidies for business.
+Most importantly, its negotiating directives, adopted on 25 February 2020, say a future partnership must "ensure the application" in the UK of EU state-aid rules on subsidies for business.

 The UK would also be required to stay in line with the EU's rules on environmental policy and workers' rights in a way that would "stand the test of time".

-But Boris Johnson has publicly ruled out any such commitment and said he would create an independent system that would uphold the UK's international obligations and not undermine European standards.
+Instead, Boris Johnson has said he would create an independent system that would uphold the UK's international obligations and not undermine European standards.

-"There is no need for a free-trade agreement to involve accepting EU rules on competition policy, subsidies, social protection, the environment or anything similar," Mr Johnson said in his speech in London.
+"There is no need for a free-trade agreement to involve accepting EU rules on competition policy, subsidies, social protection, the environment or anything similar," he said.

-He also pointed out that there are areas such as maternity rights in which the UK has higher standards than the EU and that the UK spent far less money on state aid than Germany or France.
+He has also pointed out that there are areas such as maternity rights in which the UK has higher standards than the EU and that the UK spent far less money on state aid than Germany or France.

 The EU says without a level playing field, it cannot offer any kind of basic free-trade agreement along the lines of the one it has negotiated with Canada.

 The EU has said an agreement on fisheries must be concluded before any free-trade deal is finalised.
 That's because UK fishing waters are among the best in Europe.